OLIVE AND GRAPE EXTRACTS IN ANIMAL NUTRITION: A SUSTAINABLE APPROACH TO IMPROVE ANIMAL HEALTH AND PRODUCTIVITY

 The olive industry has increased in recent years due to the worldwide rise in olive oil consumption (Habeeb et al., 2017).
 Therefore, a considerable quantity of by-products is generated.
 The use of these by-products in livestock diets promotes “zero waste” production (Herrero, 2020) by minimizing their cost: it can mitigate climate change by reducing the environmental burden of waste and protecting other natural resources (Tzamaloukas et al., 2021).

-The olive (Olea europea) is rich in polyphenols, such as oleuropein and hydroxytyrosol, and triterpenes including oleanolic and maslinic acids, among other bioactive compounds that provide many health promoting effects (Herrero, 2020) (Table 2).
+The olive (Olea europea) is rich in polyphenols, such as oleuropein and hydroxytyrosol, and triterpenes including oleanolic and maslinic acids, among other bioactive compounds that provide much health promoting effects (Herrero, 2020) (Table 2).

 Table 2.
 Effects of olive extract in animal health